inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 Two event emitter nodes will cause the same function call.
 This visual script represents the idea that both shooting the barrel and pressing the button will cause the explosion.

 ## What are the benefits of visual scripting?
-Please remember that it's just another way of _illustrating_ code!
-Here's a list of advantages:

-#### even more simplicity
+#### It makes everything even more simple
-* **You don't have to learn a programming language anymore!**
+* **You don't have to learn a programming language anymore to create game logic!**
-* You primarily work with your mouse to connect nodes.
-* You don't have to type that much on your keyboard anymore.
-* Visual scripting is fun!

-#### visually appearing work enviroment
-* It's much easier to look at a big visual script than to look a long lines of code.
+* Big chunks of script code can be visualized clearly.
+* Visual scripts can be converted into script files.
+This is much more difficult to do the other way!
+* Interpreting visual scripts is much easier since it's a representation of the interpreter's data model.
-* Graphs can be grouped just like code can be split up into different files.
+* Complex code components can be illustrated easily.
-* It' much easier to illustrate code execution in a visual scripting system (TODO: **visual debugging** link).

-#### No syntax errors possible!
+* Since you connect nodes with your mouse there is less typing required.
+* Sorting and grouping nodes helps illustrating code parts.
+* Complex code parts which are not relevant for you are hidden.

+#### Syntax error prevention
 The visual scripting system exactly controls how nodes are linked together.
 [Syntax errors](https://en.wikipedia.org/wiki/Syntax_error) like in the following example are not possible in a graph representation of script code:

 ```